 A comprehensive traffic study was conducted in October 2013 to explore the impact of enrollment growth at LMHS.
 The study indicated that buses will need to be removed from the LMHS campus during the summer of 2016 to make room for additional staff, student and visitor parking as required by Lower Merion Township regulations.
 The traffic study indicates a continuing parking deficit due the increased enrollment at the high school level after 2015-16.
 The District will ultimately need to remove the 24 buses currently parked at the LMHS campus in order to provide the necessary additional staff and student parking.

-In addition to facilities considerations, enrollment growth will affect programmatic planning, staffing, scheduling and other key school functions.
+In addition to facilities and parking considerations, enrollment growth will affect programmatic planning, staffing, scheduling and other key school functions.
 The District is already working to address and plan for potential impacts in these areas.